Zero-OS/0-Core/docs/interacting/streaming.md

 # Python client streaming
 The python client exposes the stream functionality.
-Although the stream flag can work with any command (even the internal commands that doesn't start an external process), the puthon client only exposes the `stream` flag on `system` and `bash` methods.
+Although the stream flag can work with any command (even the internal commands that doesn't start an external process), the python client only exposes the `stream` flag on `system` and `bash` methods.

 When u start a process via `system` or `bash` the stream method is available on the